How To Tell If Baby Rabbits Are Dead [What To Do About It]

 PSA: this is assuming you do not have a colony set up or have other rabbits with the mom and litter.
 I do not recommend having multiple rabbits together ever.

 Losing rabbits sucks.
 Flat out.
 This can be a big reason I see people give up raising them.
-But do your best to not let your heart get attached until they are closer to 10-14days old.
-I know this can be hard and honestly, it takes years of experience and a lot of losses before you can keep going and not let it break your day to pieces.
+But do your best to not let your heart get attached until they are closer to 10-14 days old.
+Learning how to have enjoyment without attachment will be a huge help to you.

 It takes time to learn to protect your heart but it is so worth it.
 Nothing good comes without the hard parts.